-For all students, both at Chalmers and the University of Gothenburg: Given a specific thesis proposal there might also be additional prerequisites meaning that you have to pass specific courses relevant to the thesis work, before starting the master’s thesis project.
+For all students, both at Chalmers and the University of Gothenburg: Given a specific thesis proposal, there might also be additional prerequisites meaning that you have to pass specific courses relevant to the thesis work, before starting the master’s thesis project.
 Check with your program responsible.

 - Apply significantly specialized knowledge in the main area/specialization of the program in his or her project and relate this to current research and development work in a scientifically correct way,

 - Choose and justify the choice of method in the project, within the main area/specialization of the program,

 - Contribute to research and development work, and be able to relate his or her work to the relevant scientific and technical/industrial/architectonic contexts,

 - With a holistic approach, to identify, formulate and deal with complex issues critically, autonomously and creatively,

 - To plan and perform highly qualified tasks using adequate methods within given parameters, and to be capable of critically evaluating this work,

 - Create, analyze and critically evaluate different technical/architectonic solutions,